sanketsaurav/zc_common/zc_common/jwt_auth/README.md

   A simple detail view that requires the user to be authenticated, and the owner of the specific order.
   '''

-  # JWTAuthentication decodes the JWT and assigns the payload to `request.user`
-  authentication_classes = (JWTAuthentication,)
   permission_classes = (IsOrderOwner,)
   queryset = Order.objects.all()
 ```